 The Michael D. Eisner Center for Performing Arts

-The Eisner Center houses state-of-the-art stages and rehearsal spaces, numerous classrooms and offices, as well as many open spaces especially configured to encourage interdisciplinary activity.
-The Eisner Center now encompasses Burke Hall to create a continuous performing arts experience.
-Taken together, Denison offers its performing arts students, faculty and programs more than 108,000 square feet of transformational space.
+The Eisner Center houses state-of-the-art stages and rehearsal spaces, numerous classrooms and offices, as well as many open spaces especially configured to encourage interdisciplinary activity, offering performing arts students, faculty and programs more than 108,000 square feet of transformational space.